NitroxNova/Humanizer/README.md

 first download the latest nightly zip from http://files.makehumancommunity.org/plugins/
 extract into the 'mpfb2_plugin' folder, and move the mpfb folder up a level
 the path should be project_folder/mpfb2_plugin/mpfb/
+then go to the data/targets folder and run:  gunzip -r *

 # Humanizer
 convert MPFB2 to Godot4